itsafire/baseimage-docker/README.md

-# A minimal Ubuntu base image modified for Docker-friendliness
+# A minimal Debian base image modified for Docker-friendliness based upon phusion/baseimage-docker

 Baseimage-docker is a special [Docker](http://www.docker.io) image that is configured for correct use within Docker containers.
-It is Ubuntu, plus:
+It is Debian wheezy/jessie, plus:

  * Modifications for Docker-friendliness.
  * Workarounds for [some Docker bugs](#workaroud_modifying_etc_hosts).
  * Useful administration tools.

 You can use it as a base for your own Docker images.

+### Blow you see the original README content from phusion.

 Baseimage-docker is available for pulling from [the Docker registry](https://index.docker.io/u/phusion/baseimage/)!